kkalass/rdf_mapper/README.md

 }
 ```

 Perfect for applications that need to preserve unknown properties, support evolving schemas, or maintain complete data fidelity.

+**Alternative unmapped types:** You can also use `Map<IriTerm, List<RdfObject>>` or `Map<RdfPredicate, List<RdfObject>>` for simpler, shallow unmapped data handling (without nested blank node triples).

 See the [Lossless Mapping Guide](doc/LOSSLESS_MAPPING.md) for complete details.

 ## Supported RDF Types